yommieo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that creates a directory called my_dir with permissions 751 in the working directory. mkdir -m 751 my_dir
-Write a script that changes the group owner to school for the file hello chgrp school hello
+Write a script that changes the group owner to school for the file hello chgrp school hello Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.